-A unique feature in the work of Louis Couperin is the precise dating of each of his compositions, allowing scholars to trace his musical development for the majority of his career from 1650 to 1659.
+A unique feature in the work of Louis Couperin is the precise dating of each of his compositions, allowing scholars to trace his musical development from 1650 to 1659.
 He is mainly recognized for his keyboard works, and his musical style is known for its startling rhythms, striking harmonies, and chains of suspensions that capture the listener’s attention in successive moments.

-François Couperin’s ‘Les Nations’ came about through the composer’s attempt to synthesize the French and Italian musical aesthetics into what he called goûts réunis.
-Born into a family of organists in 1668, François Couperin was quickly recruited to the court of Louis XIV in 1693 as the Organiste du roi.
-Music at the French court in these years was still operating under the shadow of Jean-Baptiste Lully, who required a strict adherence to dance forms, and to musical qualities of douceur and naturalness.
+François Couperin’s ‘Les Nations’ came about through the composer’s attempt to synthesize the French and Italian musical aesthetics into what he called “les goûts réunis”.
+Born into a family of organists in 1668, François Couperin was recruited to the court of Louis XIV in 1693 as the Organist du roi.
+Music at the French court in these years was still under the shadow of Jean-Baptiste Lully, who required a strict adherence to dance forms, and to musical qualities of douceur and naturalness.
 However, Couperin was also charmed by the sonatas of Arcangelo Corelli, and throughout his career tried to incorporate the Italian composer’s idiomatic writing, use of sequences, and well-structured sonata forms into his own works.

-‘Les Nations’ is a set of four ordres (composer’s term), listed in its publication as ‘sonades et suites de simphonies en trio.’
+‘Les Nations’ is a set of four ordres (composer’s term), listed in its initial publication as ‘sonades et suites de simphonies en trio.’
 It was published in 1726, near the end of Couperin’s career.
-Each ordre is titled after a political power that would have influenced Couperin’s world, and is a diptych of an Italian style sonata and a French suite in a single key.
-For three of the four ordres, the sonata portion had actually been written several years earlier under a different title.
-Couperin’s preface to ‘Les Nations’ tells of how performances of these early sonatas were given under the harmless guise of being composed by a distant Italian relative, to more authentically test the audience’s reactions, which were fortunately positive.
+Each ordre is titled after a political power that would have had influence in Couperin’s time and is a diptych of an Italian-style sonata and a French suite in a single key.
+In three of the four ordres, the sonata portion had been written several years earlier under a different title.
+Couperin’s preface to ‘Les Nations’ tells of how performances of these early sonatas were given under the harmless guise of being composed by a distant Italian relative, to test the audience’s reactions more authentically, which were fortunately positive.

 - Notes by Paul Winkelmans